 Cheapest Full Coverage Car Insurance Companies

-Esurance is the best company for cheap full coverage car insurance because of its low rates, high customer satisfaction, and variety of discounts.
+The cheapest full coverage car insurance company is Esurance.
 Esurance offers 10 possible discounts, including savings for safe vehicles, customers with no at-fault accidents, and drivers who use its telematics program, DriveSense.

 Geico provides the second cheapest full coverage insurance, and it offers an impressive 16 possible discounts.
 WalletHub’s editors also note Geico’s streamlined claims process and its many types of insurance, which can help drivers save by bundling car insurance with coverage for their homes or other vehicles.